A national framework for biodiversity assessment across natural and production ecosystems

-This project is helping the BioHeritage Challenge achieve its goal of creating a bioheritage scorecard for Aotearoa New Zealand, through national monitoring and reporting frameworks.
+This project is helping the BioHeritage Challenge achieve its goal of empowering New Zealanders so they feel inspired to protect our environment.

 BioHeritage’s role is to break down barriers between organisations and individual scientists by coordinating and focusing the research of top scientists from 18 Challenge Parties.

 This project is being driven by Challenge Party the University of Auckland, which is drawing together best national teams from across Crown Research Institutes, universities and other institutions and stakeholders.